Northumberland Walks Logo

 Approaching the waterfalls.

-Soon you will reach the waterfalls, a good place for photography, but can be slippery so take care when climbing down from the path to the base of the falls.
+Soon you we reached the waterfalls, a good place for photography, but it can be slippery and care is needed when climbing down from the path to the base of the falls.

 Carey Burn Waterfalls.
 Carey Burn Waterfalls.